rbrtsmith/rbrtsmith.github.io/_posts/2015-02-26-building-a-high-performance-lazy-load-module.md

-First loop through all the lazy-load images, get the width and height attributes and use this to calculate the aspect ratio as a percentage which then gets applied to the parent element in the padding-bottom property, then that element's parent gets it's max-width attribute augmented witht the images width.
+First loop through all the lazy-load images, get the width and height attributes and use this to calculate the aspect ratio as a percentage which then gets applied to the parent element in the padding-bottom property, then that element's parent gets it's max-width attribute augmented with the images width.
 This forces the block to behave like a responsive image of those dimensions.

 So we now have our placeholders.